I love indulging in extra food during the holidays.

 “Cornbread is called cornbread because it’s made of fine cornmeal.
 This might upset a few people but there should not be actual corn in cornbread.”

-Whisk together apple cider vinegar, almond milk and vegetable oil until well combined; about 2 minutes
+Whisk together apple cider vinegar, almond milk and olive oil until well combined; about 2 minutes

 In a separate bowl, mix flour, cornmeal, baking soda, baking powder, and sugar together

-Add the dry ingredients to the wet, little by little, and whisk until well combined.
+Add the wet ingredients to the dry, little by little, and whisk until well combined.
 There should not be many lumps in the mixture

 *Cornbread is supposed to work with savory main dishes or it can be used as a dessert.
 If using as dessert, add honey on top when serving or serve with maple butter.